STBrinkmann/CGEI-Vancouver/workflow/02_remote_sensing/README.md

 Land Cover (LULC) (Markevych et al. 2017; Labib, Lindley, and Huck 2020).

-The final NDVI, LAI, and LULC maps are provided on Zenodo and is reccomended to locate all images in the following folder *“data/02_RemoteSensing/02_processed/”.*

 ## NDVI and LAI

 Both NDVI and LAI were derived from a cloud-free Sentinel-2 L1C